 Most of the time the mains breaker is permanently in the off-position to prevent further damage from the utility.

-Although Bernard Preston is a physics major, that was a long time ago, before he turned to giving health care; in short some forty years.
-Meaning that anybody who is able with his or her hands, and willing to talk and listen to people, and do some Google study could take on a project like this.
+Although Bernard Preston is a physics major, that was a long time ago before he turned to giving health care; in short some forty years.
+Meaning that anybody who is able with his or her hands, willing to listen to advice and do some Google study could take on a project like this.
 Total blackout could happen in any place, whether due to incompetence, or massive climate change.

 The giant new step forward in the solar world since he built his generator is having each and every tile on the roof a PV panel; one should certainly consider that today before building a new installation.